How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 You can also just add individual users to the organization manually from their profile pages.

-Let's be real, you probably have a few senior agents you trust most with your important accounts.
+You likely have experienced agents who are best suited to handle your important accounts.
 It makes sense to create a dedicated group for them to handle all tickets from your key customers.
-This ensures that VIP requests are always handled by your A-team and makes routing tickets and sending notifications a lot simpler.
+This ensures that VIP requests are always handled by your experts and makes routing tickets and sending notifications a lot simpler.

 How to create a VIP agent group: